rock-core/atom-rock/README.md

 This package also allows to install other packages that are useful within a Rock system, such as the `build-autoproj` package.
-It provides two commands to this effect:
+It provides two commands to this effect, that can be found in the Packages>Rock menu.

-- "Rock Install Defaults" will install packages that are deemed useful in a Rock system.
+- "Rock Install Default Packages" will install packages that are deemed useful in a Rock system.
-- "Rock Setup Defaults" will install packages, but also change Atom's configuration to fit a Rock system better
+- "Rock Apply Default Configuration" will install packages, but also change Atom's configuration to fit a Rock system better